amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 domain will be a three-dimensional region bounded by a set of two-dimensional regions.
 If the simulation domain is N-dimensional, the boundary conditions must be specified over a set of regions are (N-1)-dimensional.

-Region specs are **not** denoted by a "type" parameter for legacy reasons.
-Instead, they take a single sublist whose name defines the type.

-``[region-typedsublist-spec]``

 .. warning:: Surface files contain labeled triangulated face sets.
 The user is